Used coffee grounds: Production

 A knockbox (informally known as a "bash bin", "coffee column", "slam piece" or "bang bang") is a device used to store spent espresso grounds, called a puck, after a shot of espresso has been pulled.
-It is generally made out of stainless steel or plastic, and has a sturdy bar known as a "bash bar", against which a portafilter is tapped to release the puck.
+It is generally made of stainless steel, rubber, or plastic and has a sturdy bar known as a "bash bar", against which a portafilter is tapped to release the puck.
 Because the espresso puck is typically very hot after extraction, knockboxes need to be sturdy.
 Further, they are also subject to repetitive knocking and tapping to dislodge espresso after use, and thus rubber and stainless steel are the most commonly used materials.
-In various coffee houses they are seen as drawers which are integral within the bar structure, or as stainless steel boxes usually located near the grinder for convenience.
+In various coffeehouses there are drawers which are integral within the bar structure, or a stainless steel box is located near the grinder for convenience.

 Usage

+A 2026 review examined the chemical composition and functional properties of spent coffee grounds and surveyed their valorization as food additives, agricultural amendments, adsorbent materials for wastewater treatment, feedstock for biofuel production, and as ingredients in pharmaceutical, nutraceutical, biotechnological, cosmetic, personal‑care, and sustainable material applications, including biorefining.

 Precautions

-It is not recommended to burn dried used coffee grounds, as they give off hazardous nitrogen oxides when burnt.
+It is not recommended to burn dried used coffee grounds, as they give off hazardous nitrogen oxides when burnt..